microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/SolutionArchitecture.md

     have to make any updates to any folders in this resource besides conversationkm-full and audio-input.

--   Azure Function Apps - There will be (4) function apps in your resource group
+-   Azure Function Apps - There will be four (4) function apps in your resource group:

-    -   generatedresourcegroupname - holds (6) functions that help
-        process the conversation files.
+    -   generatedresourcegroupname - contains multiple functions that help process the conversation files.
 No updates are expected to be made to resource.

-        -   AudioMerge - take from Fabrizio repo
+        - AudioMerge - Performs batch speech transcription.

-        -   build-search-infra - creates the index for the search
+        - build-search-infra - Creates the index for the search,

-        -   CustomDimensions - take from Fabrizio repo
+        - CustomDimensions - Extract CustomProperties from conversation messages.

-        -   EvaluateConversation - take from Fabrizio repo
+        - EvaluateConversation - Evaluate conversation on different parameters, starting from its messages.

-        -   MessagesMerge - take from Fabrizio repo
+        - MessagesMerge - Collapse all text messages from Bot / Agent and User to a single field.

-        -   TelemetryDataExtractor - take from Fabrizio repo
+        - TelemetryDataExtractor - Azure Function to extract Bot Telemetry data, collapsing all messages in a single JSON file for any conversation .

+        - Named Entity Extracor - Extract named entity extraction.

     -   generatedresourcegroupname-openai - holds the three functions necessary to summarize the pull information from the uploladed